woomez/DAOgovernance/query/README.md

 format nouns and maker to have same columns
     - find missing pieces

-clean code, push to github
-check messari for new graphs
-send emails

 TODO:

+    1. check for new graphs
     1. argparse for generatequeries
     2. automatic pagination --> apollo graphql
     3. for now, use blocks as parameters